ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     The method is primarily (but not exclusively) intended to manipulate streams containing PDF operator syntax (see pp. 643 of the :ref:`AdobeManual`) as it is the case for e.g. page content streams.

-    If you update a contents stream, consider using save parameter *clean=True* to ensure consistency between PDF operator source and the object structure.
+    If you update a contents stream, consider using save parameter *clean=true* to ensure consistency between PDF operator source and the object structure.

     Example: Let us assume that you no longer want a certain image appear on a page.
 This can be achieved by deleting the respective reference in its contents source(s) -- and indeed: the image will be gone after reloading the page.
 But the page's :data:`resources` object would still show the image as being referenced by the page.
 This save option will clean up any such mismatches.